-Like everything used to boost SEO success, press release links started out well.
+And like everything that boosted SEO success, press release links started out well.

-Even on non-relevant events like hiring new employees or changing the color of their carpet.
+Once people figured out links from top-notch new sites could help with rankings, they began writing all kinds of press releases for all sorts of things – even on non-relevant events like hiring new employees (unfortunately, still common) or changing the color of their carpet.
 (True story.
 I seriously saw this one!)

-All the spam led Google to notice and start penalizing sites that carried these links.
+All the spam led Google to notice and penalize sites that carried these links.

 So yes, you can still get links from press releases.

-But since they’ll be nofollow links, they won’t do anything to boost your SEO.
+But since they’ll be nofollow links, they may not help your SEO.

-Here’s what Google’s John Mueller said about it.
+Here’s what Google’s John Mueller said about it in 2018:

 Are Press Releases Still Relevant Today?

-However, the more important consideration is why you’re sending a press release.
+However, there’s one important thing you absolutely have to keep in mind.
+That is why you’re sending a press release.

 Is it to:

-- Inform people of a big event your company is hosting, so they’ll come and check it out?
+- Inform people of a big event your company is hosting?

-- Announce the release of a new product?
+- Announce the release of a new product or service?